udslk/Computer_Vision/README.md

                self.computer_wins = 0
                self.prediction_list = ['Rock', 'Paper', 'Scissors','Nothing']
             ```
-         - get_computer_choice funtion selects the one option from prediction list randomly
+         - get_computer_choice function selects the one option from prediction list randomly
             ```python
             def get_computer_choice(self):
                return random.choice(self.prediction_list)
             ```
-         - get_prediction funtion predicts the highest probability of trained model in the order, "Rock", "Paper", "Scissors", and "Nothing.
+         - get_prediction function predicts the highest probability of trained model in the order, "Rock", "Paper", "Scissors", and "Nothing.
 Ex. if the first element of the list is 0.8, the second element is 0.1, the third element is 0.05, and the fourth element is 0.05, then, the model predicts that user showed "Rock" to the camera with a confidence of 0.8:
             ```python
             def get_prediction(self, prediction):
                   nr = np.argmax(prediction)